BendyCabbage/RFID_Cloner/README.md

 **Things required:**
 - Raspberry Pi Zero W
 - Raspberry Pi power source (needs to output 5-5.5V and ~2.5A).
-Initially I used the official Raspberry Pi power supply, and then when I was making the build portable I switched to a Raspberry Pi power hat that enabled the use of batteries.
+Initially I used the official Raspberry Pi power supply, and then when I was making the build portable I switched to a Raspberry Pi UPS HAT that enabled the use of batteries.
 - RC522 Module
 - RFID tag
 - SD/Micro SD card reader